Automotive Fuel System repair services by Trans Tech Auto & Truck of Colorado Springs

 Trans Tech Auto & Truck always welcomes the opportunity to share our automotive expertise with our customers when asked about the different ways they can drive around the Colorado Springs area more efficiently.
 Listed below are several tips for more efficient driving the technicians of Trans Tech Auto & Truck hope are useful in saving gas.

-– Trans Tech Auto & Truck tells all of our customers in Colorado Springs that driving aggressively around the streets and highways of the Colorado Springs area, to include speeding, braking, rapidly accelerating, etc.) waste gas!
+– Trans Tech Auto & Truck tells all of our customers in Colorado Springs that driving aggressively around the streets and highways of the Colorado Springs area, including speeding, braking, rapidly accelerating, etc.) waste gas!
 Gas mileage can be decreased by as much as 33 percent on the highway and about 5% when driving the streets of the Colorado Springs area.
 Driving sensibly is not only an overall safer practice for you, but for other residents in the Colorado Springs area as well, meaning more than gas money can be saved!

 Observing Speed Limits

-– Trans Tech Auto & Truck tells our customers that while every car and truck on the roads of greater Colorado Springs area will reach optimal fuel economy at varying speeds, when traveling above 50 mph. can rapidly decrease a vehicle’s gas mileage.
+– Trans Tech Auto & Truck tells our customers that while every car and truck on the roads of the greater Colorado Springs area will reach optimal fuel economy at varying speeds when traveling above 50 mph. can rapidly decrease a vehicle’s gas mileage.
 It can be assumed that for every 5 mph. above 50 mph., an additional .23 cents is paid for in gasoline.
 Additionally observing the speed limit in and around the Colorado Springs area is also much safer.

 Removing Excessive Weight

-– Trans Tech Auto & Truck is quick to tell all of our customers in the Colorado Springs that want to know how they can drive their vehicles more efficiently that they should avoid keeping heavy items in the vehicle.
+– Trans Tech Auto & Truck is quick to tell all of our customers in Colorado Springs that want to know how they can drive their vehicles more efficiently that they should avoid keeping heavy items in the vehicle.
 The MPG for a vehicle can be reduced by up to 2% for every extra 100 pounds.
 The reduced MPG is calculated on the percentage of extra weight in relation to the weight of the vehicle.
 Smaller vehicles are affected more than larger vehicles.

 Minimize Excessive Idling